Ballistic Missile Early Warning System: Air Defense Command / Aerospace Defense Command

 In 1968, Ent's 9th Division HQ had a Spacetrack/BMEWS Maintenance Section.

 In 1975, SECDEF told Congress that Clear would be closed when Cobra Dane and the Beale AFB PAVE PAWS became operational.
 By 1976, BMEWS included IBM 7094, CDC 6000, and Honeywell 800 computers.

 USAF Space Command

-On October 1, 1979, Thule and Clear transferred to Strategic Air Command when ADCOM was broken up then to Space Command in 1982.
+On 1 October 1979, Thule and Clear transferred to Strategic Air Command when ADCOM was broken up then to Space Command in 1982.
 By 1981 Cheyenne Mountain had been averaging 6,700 messages per hour compiled via sensor inputs from BMEWS, the JSS, the 416N SLBM "Detection and Warning System, COBRA DANE, and PARCS as well as SEWS and PAVE PAWS" for transmission to the NCA.
 To replace AN/FSQ-28 predictors, a late 1970s plan for processing returns from MIRVs installed in new Missile Impact Predictor computers was complete by September 1984.

+Replacement

+The BMEWS was replaced by the Solid State Phased Array Radar System in 2001.